-About CanDo Reusable 3D Printed Braille Labels
+About CanDo Labels

 Photo of Lisa Dalton - Founder and CEO of candoable

 In mid 2018, I organized all of the cans in his pantry while we were making a grocery list, and I was promptly introduced to 2 problems that so many visually impaired people face: handsy people and indistinguishable containers.
+Since cans and jars are essentially identical to each other, by moving his items around, I essentially lost them for him.

 After apologizing profusely, I quietly set out to find a braille food labeling solution to try and right my wrong.
 The options I found included: hand-brailling index cards and using rubber bands to hold them on to each item; buying expensive tech equipment; or using time-consuming apps every time you needed to distinguish one item from another.
 I knew these options were not practical for him.
-I didn’t want him to have a project on his hands because of my misstep.
+I really didn’t want him to have a project on his hands because of my misstep.

 Using my 3D printing experience I decided to engineer, 3D print, and present him with a reusable braille label set of my own design as a surprise.
 He loved them so much, and immediately encouraged me to make these 3D printed reusable braille labels available to everyone who needs them –so that’s what I’m doing.